 Coughing, wheezing, trouble breathing, and nasal discharge are all signs of a respiratory problem.
 These symptoms can range from a simple cold to canine flu, kennel cough, or heart failure.
 Hearing a honking noise can indicate a condition called tracheal collapse that is common in some small dog breeds.

 If your dog has difficulty breathing or a blue tint to the tongue and gums, consider this a medical emergency.
 An occasional cough should be closely monitored and, if it doesn’t resolve or is associated with other symptoms, it should be evaluated.
-Any sudden change can be a life-threatening emergency!
+Any sudden change in dog health can be a life-threatening emergency!

 Hair Loss/Itchy Skin